erfanbehzadi/shatel-devops-task/docs/hardening.md

 # Security Hardening Guide

 ## Overview
-This guide explains how to harden SSH, configure firewall (iptables), and set up Fail2ban.
+This guide explains how to harden SSH, configure firewall (iptables), and set up Fail2ban on both servers.

 ## SSH Hardening